noidsoup/signum_poc/content/sections/7kLiAWvfKHR6AorpEXN3H2/index.md

         value: "Consistently trade more profitably with real-time predictions of price movements, forecasts of trade concentrations, and revelations of hidden order types."
         nodeType: "text"
     nodeType: "paragraph"
+  - data: {}
+    content:
+      - data: {}
+        marks: []
+        value: ""
+        nodeType: "text"
+    nodeType: "paragraph"
-column1Content_plaintext: "Find new alpha Consistently trade more profitably with real-time predictions of price movements, forecasts of trade concentrations, and revelations of hidden order types."
+column1Content_plaintext: "Find new alpha Consistently trade more profitably with real-time predictions of price movements, forecasts of trade concentrations, and revelations of hidden order types. "
 ---